Ulka Sasaki: Pro Wrestling Noah (2023–present)

 On October 23, 2023, Sasaki himself made an announcement that he would be participating in an exhibition match for Pro Wrestling Noah's November 13 episode of Monday Magic.
 In a statement made during the October 23 show, he specified that it had been a long-held aspiration of his to perform in Noah, as he had been a devoted fan of the promotion since childhood.
 He then conveyed on social media that he would "throw all of [his] soul" to enable him to compete in professional wrestling.

 He officially made his professional wrestling debut at Noah The New Year 2024 event on January 2, 2024, but was defeated by Takashi Sugiura.

 On September 13, 2024, at Destination 2024, he defeated Hayata via referee stoppage to win the GHC National Championship, claiming his first wrestling title.
 His victory, achieved just six months after his debut, set a record for the fastest title win in the history of the championship.

 On October 14, 2024, it was announced that Sasaki would face WWE's Shinsuke Nakamura at Noah The New Year 2025 on January 1, 2025.
 He would go on to lose the match.

+In January 2026, Sasaki announced he will began an excursion to the United States, which was later revealed to be WWE.

+WWE (2026–present)

+In January 2026, Sasaki announced he will begin an excursion to the United States, which was later revealed to be WWE.
+Sasaki wrestled in a dark match against Channing "Stacks" Lorenzo before the February 24 episode of NXT.